kelom-x/app-metrics-prometheus-grafana/README.md

 grafana > grafana.ini
 ---------------------
-setup initial username and password in this file
+setup initial grafana username and password in this file